The Late Modern Period – 1800 to 1960 – (page in process)

 This Library of Congress tintype shows Sgt.
 Andrew Martin Chandler of the 44th Mississippi Regiment (left) and Silas Chandler, circa 1861, in an enigmatic Civil War photo of a white man and a black slave, both in Confederate uniforms.

-20th Century Disasters
+Ongoing 20th Century Conflicts

 Look below and you’ll notice Up and Down buttons in the middle.
 Using these buttons you can navigate directly through our timelines.
 For each timeline we will take a detailed tour using the outside buttons to investigate historical events and people noted on the current chart (the preferred route, especially for your early visits to our website).
 Our Chart 7 tour is allowing us to look more closely at the spread of the Gospel, and the establishment, expansion, and various movements in the Church in the centuries leading up to where we are now.
 Our next stop will allow us to examine, in the light of the past, the Postmodern world we’ve been living in since about 1960.